simplistix/sybil/README.rst

 This library provides a way to test examples in your documentation by parsing them from the documentation source and evaluating the parsed examples as part of your normal test run.
-Integration is provided for the three main Python test runners.
+Integration is provided for the main Python test runners.